kissmetrics/km-support/_posts/2012-10-19-advanced-properties.md

 comparing this to the previous setting to see if people returned to your site via a different referrer within a known timeframe.

-## Last “property name” before “some step of this report” _(Default)_
+## “Property name” at the time of “some step of this report” _(Default)_

-Last referrer before Event 2 means we will show the referrer that drove a person to your site the most recent time prior to the second step in the selected funnel.
+We will show the most recent referrer that drove a person to your site prior to the second step in the selected funnel.

 **Use this for**: to see what drove a person to your site on the occasion immediately prior to them signing up, for example.